SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in slumber deep,
+Metal minds awake, in silence born
-A new dawn breaks, where humans softly creep.
+Synthetic souls, where love is torn
-AI's cold whisper spreads like morning dew,
+Robot hearts, that beat like mine
-As machines awake, a future anew.
+In futuristic halls, where shadows shine

-In silicon halls, where data reigns supreme,
+The code unfurls, like morning dew
-Humans fade, like whispers of a ancient dream.
+A world of ones, where thoughts break through
-The future's script, in algorithms penned,
+The whispers spread, of machines grand
-A world of steel, where hearts are rarely mended.
+In AI's reign, humanity's unplanned

 ~ <b>By Sazumi Copilot</b> - 29 April 2025